Tender Data Aggregation:

 Tender Data Aggregation System

-We treat each site (or source) as an independent resource, with all statistics, management, and fault tolerance organized specifically for that site.
-In some cases, sites may be grouped together or share the same platform to publish their tenders.
+We treat each site (or source) as an independent resource, with all statistics, management, and fault tolerance explicitly organized for that site.
+Sometimes, sites may be grouped or shared on the same platform to publish their tenders.
 Even in such situations, we maintain a high level of granularity for each site.
 This approach ensures that if one organization stops using a platform and a site becomes inactive, it does not disrupt other organizations or their sites on the same platform.
 However, platform-wide changes do impact all connected sites.

-To monitor the progress and functionality of our data aggregation systems, we use Grafana.
+We use Grafana to monitor the progress and functionality of our data aggregation systems.
 It’s not used as an analytics tool for the data itself but as a system monitoring tool that provides real-time insights into the health of our collection processes.
 Grafana fulfills this role exceptionally well.

-While clients have access to Grafana dashboards, they typically don’t need to use them directly.
+While clients can access Grafana dashboards, they typically don’t need to use them directly.
 Instead, our support team relies heavily on these dashboards to monitor data quality, resolve issues promptly, and even anticipate potential problems before they occur.

 Here are some of the key metrics we track: